 "It can be difficult to recruit your hamstrings and glutes if you're pushing off your toes," Yuen says.
 Plus, keeping your feet rooted into the ground also helps with muscle activation, which is why you may see some people at the gym squatting with flat shoes or in their socks.

-4. Your Hips Shift to One Side
+4. Shifting Your Hips to One Side

-And your dominant side can affect your squats, causing your hips to shift to the right or left at any point during the exercise.
+Your dominant side can affect your squats, causing your hips to shift to the right or left at any point during the exercise.
 However, you should try your best to keep your weight evenly distributed over both of your feet during your squat, Yuen says.

 "Due to muscle imbalances or flexibility limitations, you might sit more to one side," he says.
 "Training this way will increase asymmetries further, potentially causing overtraining pains on your dominant side."